imdbmi/imdbmi.github.io/index.md

 At the same time the share of Hispanic characters has been stagnating between 3% and 5% since 1980s.
 While this can be partially explained by Latino population’s heavy consumption of South American media this doesn’t change the fact that, there is still much work to be done as when we see a lack of Latino characters on screen, it sends the message that their stories and experiences are not important or valued.

 Another interesting thing to note is the growth and fall of African American representation which corresponds to the rise and fall of Blaxploitation films.
 These were a genre of movies, that isn’t very well know in Europe, that emerged in the 1970s and initially aimed at a  African American audience.
 These films featured a mostly African American cast and often depicted themes of crime, violence, and empowerment, but they were also controversial in their portrayal of African American culture and were often accused of perpetuating negative stereotypes.

+> Does diversity impact the financial success of a movie?

 <center>
 <iframe